mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 Most of us feel that to get a job in data science, you need to learn data science inside and out.
 Machine Learning, Deep Learning, Neural Networks, Graph Theory - the list goes on.

-<mark>This is not correct.</mark>
+**This is not correct.
+You don't need to master everything.**

-Further, this "learn everything" strategy will cost you time, and likely won't result in your desired outcome: **to begin a career as a Data Scientist in Finance (or in any domain).**
+Further, this "learn everything" strategy will cost you time, and likely won't result in your desired outcome: to begin a career as a Data Scientist in Finance (or in any domain).

 When we adopt a new mindset, one of value over skills, we begin seeking skills that add value _incrementally_ to the larger goal.
 This is a step in the right direction, one that many data scientists miss.